F1yingCt/F1yingCt.github.io/_posts/2023-11-7-Evaluate-different-navigation-features.md

 ## Hypotheses

 1. The accuracy of distance estimation may not show significant differences among the three groups.
-But Teleportation tends to perform worse in terms of orientation judgment accuracy.

-2. In terms of orientation judgment accuracy, the group using Teleportation tends to perform worse.
+2. The group using Teleportation perform worse in orientation judgment.

-3. Compared to Joystick and Leaning, Teleportation offers better user experience.
+3. Teleportation can offer better user experience compared to Joystick and Leaning.

 ## Results

-The results confirmed our hypothesis regarding users' perception of distance estimation accuracy.
-However, in relative position judgment, Teleportation demonstrated superior accuracy, which contradicts our initial hypothesis.
+The results confirmed the hypothesis regarding users' perception of distance estimation accuracy.
+However, in relative position judgment, Teleportation demonstrated higher accuracy, which contradicts our initial hypothesis.
 Additionally, Teleportation provides a better user experience by reducing discomfort and fatigue, while enhancing usability.

 ## Conclusion